 - written tutorials in the “Facto’s method” category, for example this one on MCA.

 The tutorials above mostly refer to the command line version of FactoMineR: you don’t really need them to run the RCommander version, which is straightforward if you already know the vocabulary of MCA, but they will help you to interpret the results.
 The same is true for the more detailed written tutorial on MCA with FactoMineR (by Alboukadel Kassambara) that you can find here.

 FactoMineR is a good package to explore your data, especially as the RCommander version includes a clustering option, allowing you to create typologies (see our book and the documentation for the principles of clustering).
-It also offers the option of drawing ellipses around categories of individuals (more options here), addressed in our Chapter 4 (this one is not included in the RCommander menus: you will have to copy the command line).
+In the command-line version, it also offers the option of drawing ellipses around categories of individuals (more options here), addressed in our Chapter 4 (this one is not included in the RCommander menus: you will have to copy the command line).

 Finally, if you want to perform specific correspondence analysis (a technique that we briefly mention in our Chapter 4; it allows you to treat specific categories as supplementary and is especially useful if you have a lot of missing data), you will have to use a specific package, gdatools, which requires the use of the command line.
 There is no genuine tutorial, but the examples given here are quite clear.